 We are all exposed to radiation from natural and man-made sources.
 Just 20 Bq m-3 (the average radon level in UK homes) gives us half our exposure to radiation from all sources.
 Higher radon levels give higher exposures: that is why it is important to find out the levels in your home and carry out a radon test

 The floors and walls of dwellings contain many small cracks and gaps formed during and after construction.
 Radon from the ground is drawn into the building through these cracks and gaps because the atmospheric pressure inside the building is usually slightly lower than the pressure in the underlying soil.
 This small pressure difference is caused by the stack (or chimney) effect of heat in the building and by the effects of wind.

 The amount of radon is measured in becquerels per cubic metre of air (Bq m-3).
 The average level in UK homes is 20 Bq m-3.
 For levels below 100 Bq m-3, your individual risk remains relatively low and not a cause for concern.
 However, the risk increases as the radon level increases.

-Public Health England formerly named the Heath Protection Agency recommends that Radon levels should be reduced in homes where the average is more than 200 becquerels per metre cubed (200 Bq m-3).
+UK Health Security Agency (UKHSA). (formerly PHE) recommends that Radon levels should be reduced in homes where the average is more than 200 becquerels per metre cubed (200 Bq m-3).
 This recommendation has been endorsed by the Government.
 This Action Level refers to the annual average concentration in a home.
 Therefore, on a typical domestic property, radon measurements are carried out with two detectors (One in a bedroom and one in the living room).
 Measurements are monitored over three months to average out short-term fluctuations.
 Larger homes may require more than two detectors.
 Although the guidance recommends monitoring over a three month period, there may be instances where a short term test may be necessary perhaps if buying a property.
 Shorter term tests are also available from Radon Protection UK Shop.